raainio/raain-ui/README.md

 ## 📝 Changelog

 See the [Changelog](./CHANGELOG.md) for a detailed list of changes in each version.
-Recent highlights include:

-- **v2.3.x**: Cartesian earth optimization, DateStatusUtils, Memory bank documentation
-- **v2.2.x**: Model polar visualization improvements
-- **v2.1.x**: Support for icons in composite layers
-- **v2.0.x**: Updated raain-model integration

 ## 👥 Contributing